harshadeepg/SentenceClassification/README.md

 # SentenceClassification
-Run the Python Notebook NIKI-Dataset.
+Download the zip folder.
+It has all the content required for the task.
+Once you have downloaded, just run the Python Notebook NIKI-Dataset.